pingcap/docs-cn/dm/handle-failed-ddl-statements.md

 ---
-title: Handle Failed DDL Statements
+title: Handle Failed DDL Statements in TiDB Data Migration
 summary: Learn how to handle failed DDL statements when you're using the TiDB Data Migration tool to migrate data.
 aliases: ['/docs/tidb-data-migration/dev/skip-or-replace-abnormal-sql-statements/']
 ---

-# Handle Failed DDL Statements
+# Handle Failed DDL Statements in TiDB Data Migration

 This document introduces how to handle failed DDL statements when you're using the TiDB Data Migration (DM) tool to migrate data.